 6 Marvellous Reasons to Visit Maribor

-Pyramid Hill Views
+Maribor Castle Ruins and Pyramid Hill Views

 On the northern edge of the city center is Pyramid Hill (Piramida), a vine-covered, 1,250-foot high hill with a small chapel overlooking the city.
 In the 12th century, the old Maribor Castle was built on the hill where it stood until 1790.
-Remains of a well and part of the floorplan are visible today.
+Remains of a well and part of the Maribor Castle floorplan are visible today.
 The chapel dedicated to the Virgin Mary was erected in 1821.

 The easily walkable path leads visitors on a half hour stroll to the top through hillside vineyards.
 The vines, which at one time were left to wither, are maintained and harvested by a collaboration of wineries in Maribor.
 In addition to the lovely city views, the café on the top of Pyramid Hill serves wine made from the hillside vines.
 Standing atop Pyramid Hill is one of the top things to do in Maribor!

-Old Vine House and Vinag Cellar Wine
+The Old Vine House and Vinag Cellar Wine

 The Vinag Wine Cellar isn’t quite as old as the vine – only dating back to 1844.
 However, it still ranks as one of the largest classic wine cellars in Europe, stretching 1.5 miles below Maribor’s city center.
-The cellar was the biggest producer of wine for Yugoslavia, but is now a museum, storage facility and tasting room.
+The Vinag Wine Cellar was the biggest producer of wine for Yugoslavia, but is now a museum, storage facility and tasting room.
 Featuring 100-year-old oak barrels, a 16,920-liter barrel built in 1862 and a concrete tank that was used from 1888 to 1915, the highlight (besides the tasting, of course) is the cellar where cobweb-covered bottles of wine from around the world are stored.

 Lent District on the Drava River